Minoxidil for Beard Growth

 Although allergic reactions to topical solutions of minoxidil are rare, they can occur.
 To avoid adverse reactions, you can test your sensitivity to minoxidil with a patch test before starting your treatment plan.

-This process involves applying a small amount of the minoxidil solution to a subtle patch of skin (e.g., your inner arm or behind an ear) and observing it for 24 hours to see if any flare-ups occur.
+This process involves applying a small amount of the minoxidil solution to a subtle patch of skin (your inner arm or behind an ear) and observing it for 24 hours to see if any flare-ups occur.
 The most common allergic reaction to minoxidil is contact dermatitis.
 This typically presents as itching or redness.

 Is minoxidil used for eyebrow enhancement?

 Yes, although not common, minoxidil is sometimes used to regrow hair in the eyebrows.
 A clinical trial on the effects of minoxidil on facial hair growth showed that the medication helped increase the density and diameter of subjects’ eyebrows.
-These findings make minoxidil a viable treatment for those suffering from conditions like eyebrow hypotrichosis (lack of eyebrow hair density and growth).
+These findings make minoxidil a viable treatment for people suffering from conditions like eyebrow hypotrichosis (lack of eyebrow hair density and growth).

 Are there alternatives to minoxidil for beard growth?